Francis Buzzacott: Military service

 In 1886, he enlisted in the U.S. 5th Cavalry Regiment for five years, serving in Indian Territory (present-day state of Oklahoma), where he patrolled along the Texas Border in search of Native American renegades and took part in the Pine Ridge campaign against the Ghost Dancers that culminated in the Battle of Wounded Knee.
 After that 5-year enlistment expired, he immediately reenlisted in 1891 for another 5-year period, this time with the U.S. 15th Infantry Regiment at Ft.
 Sheridan, Illinois.
 After two and a half years, he secured an early release from the Army and settled in Chicago, Illinois.
 In the autumn of 1893, he joined Company A, 3rd Illinois Militia, which was mobilized on 8 May 1898 as the 3rd Regiment, Illinois Volunteers for service in the Spanish-American War.
 Landing at Ponce, Puerto Rico on 2 August 1898, now-Sergeant Buzzacott served as the commissary sergeant of the regiment.
 Though he did not experience any combat personally, he did improve his regiment's morale when he set up a Temperance Canteen in camp near Guayamo, Puerto Rico.
-After the 3rd Illinois Volunteers returned to the USA in November 1898, along with the rest of the regiment he was demobilized and mustered out of service on 20 January 1899 with the rank of Sergeant.
+After the 3rd Illinois Volunteers returned to the US in November 1898, along with the rest of the regiment he was demobilized and mustered out of service on 20 January 1899 with the rank of Sergeant.
 On 8 November 1898, he testified at the embalmed beef scandal.
 He became a supporter of the temperance movement after witnessing the effects of excessive alcohol consumption on his fellow soldiers.
 During the 1890s while still an enlisted man he invented and patented the famous Buzzacott Cooking Outfit and a portable bread oven for the US Army, which was widely acclaimed as an improvement over existing field cooking stoves.
 Prior to World War I, he was involved with the early Boy Scout movement in America.

 Death

 Buzzacott died in Lake City, Florida, in 1947 and was buried at the Palmetto Cemetery in Brunswick, Georgia.
-He was survived by his second wife Helen (or Ellen) Kidwell, who he had married on 9 August 1929 and two daughters Beatrice (1892-1979) and Tillie (1892-1980).
+He was survived by his second wife Helen (or Ellen) Kidwell, who he had married on 9 August 1929 and two daughters Beatrice (1892–1979) and Tillie (1892–1980).
 A third daughter, Lillian (born 1894), had died in infancy.